 It also freezes well, either sliced or as a whole loaf.
 After the bread has cooled completely, put it in a ziplock bag and freeze it for up to a month.

-You can add some whole wheat flour to your bread do, but don’t substitute all of it.
-Try adding 25% whole wheat flour and if you like the results, increase the proportion a little more.
+You can add some whole wheat flour to your bread too, but don’t substitute all of it.
+Try adding 25% whole wheat flour; if you like the results, increase the proportion slightly.

-- Bread Machine Sourdough is a totally different but just as easy method.
+- Bread machine sourdough is a totally different method but just as easy.

 Equipment